jie019/jie019.github.io/_pages/about.md

   - Uncertainty Estimation
   - Multimodal Learning

-If you have any questions, comments, or collaboration ideas, please feel free to reach out and discuss with me.
+If you have any questions, comments or collaboration ideas, please feel free to reach out and discuss with me.

 ## 📰 News